-Just as how teachers are eager to offer advice and resource to support your parenting journey, teachers appreciate when you take time and effort to contribute your knowledge and expertise to the school.
+Just as how teachers are eager to offer advice and resource to support your parenting journey, teachers appreciate it when you take the time and effort to contribute your knowledge and expertise to the school.
 At Learning Vision, we have had parents who contribute half or a whole hour of their day leave to read to the children in the class or conduct an activity they are good at (e.g. craft, cookery, or soccer.)

 Tip for parents: Your work schedule is packed for the month?
 Sharing your expertise may not necessarily require your full presence at the school.
 Some of the Learning Vision centres have had fathers who shared their National Service experiences through photographs and videos.
 Some parents also lent their personal items to the school when the children were learning on a particular theme.